- Brand name

 - yellowing of the skin and eyes, also called jaundice

-These are serious side effects.
-If you have them, you may need urgent medical attention or hospitalisation.
+These serious side effects are rare.
+If you have them, you may need urgent medical attention.

 Rarely, the achilles tendon (extending from the calf to the heel of the foot) or other tendons have been torn after Ciprofloxacin-BW therapy.
-Call your doctor if you feel any discomfort, pain or inflammation of this or any other tendon.
+Tell your doctor immediately if you feel any discomfort, pain or inflammation of a tendon.

 Rarely, there can be a worsening of the symptoms of myasthenia gravis.
 This is a condition in which the muscles become weak and tire easily, causing drooping eyelids, double vision, difficulty in speaking and swallowing and sometimes muscle weakness in the arms or legs.

 Photosensitivity (getting sunburnt very easily) can occasionally occur with ciprofloxacin.
 However, it is temporary and staying out of direct sunlight while on Ciprofloxacin-BW tablets will prevent it from happening.